arminc/terraform-ecs/README.md

 Kubernetes and Mesos act like big clusters where they encourage you to deploy all kinds of things on the same cluster.
 ECS can do the same but it makes sense to group your applications to domains or logical groups and create separate ECS clusters for them.
 This has to do with the fact that you are not paying for the masters.
 You can still be in the same AWS account and the same VPC but on a separate cluster with separate instances.

+### ECS detect deployments failure

+When deploying manually we can see if the new container has started or is stuck in a start/stop loop.
+But when deploying automatically this is not visible.
+To make sure we get alerted when containers start failing we need to watch for events from ECS who state that a container has STOPPED.
+This can be done by using the module [ecs_events](modules/ecs_events/main.tf).
+The only thing that is missing from the module is the actual alert.
+This is because terraform can't handle email and all other protocols for *aws_sns_topic_subscription* are specific per customer.

 ## TODO

 * Don't use SSH use AWS remote commands like described [here](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ec2-run-command.html)